chrisnoonan98675/site/xl-testview/how-to/install.markdown

 The XL TestView server requires:

 * Microsoft Windows or Unix-family operating system
-* Java Development Kit (JDK).
-Version 1.7 and 1.8 are supported for Oracle and IBM.
-Version 1.7 is supported for OpenJDK.
+* Java Development Kit (JDK)
+    * Version 1.7 and 1.8 are supported for Oracle and IBM
+    * Version 1.7 is supported for OpenJDK
 * At least 1 GB of RAM available for XL TestView
 * At least 1 GB of hard disk space available for XL TestView and the database (the exact amount of space required depends on your usage of XL TestView)

+Note that:

-* A Java Development Kit is required for generating the demo data.
-If you do not need demo data, the Java Runtime Environment is sufficient.
+* If you do not want or need XL TestView to generate sample data, then you can install the Java Runtime Environment (JRE) instead of the JDK
-* Generation of jMeter demodata is not supported on version 1.8
+* Generation of sample jMeter data is not supported on JDK 1.8

 ### Client requirements

 The XL TestView user interface requires one of the following browsers:

-* Internet Explorer 10.0 or later
 * Firefox
 * Chrome
 * Safari
+* Internet Explorer 10 or later

+**Note:** Internet Explorer Compatibility View is not supported.

 ## Installation procedure